Killdeer (Charadrius vociferus)

 Where and When to Spot

-I spotted this species the first time on an artificially levelled platform near Technopark.
-My observations and video recordings have been done in Parc Michel-Chartrand though.
-When exploring breeding grounds be careful where you step!
+I first observed this species on an artificially leveled platform near Technopark.
+However, my subsequent observations and video recordings were conducted in Parc Michel-Chartrand.
+When exploring breeding grounds, exercise caution to avoid disturbing the habitat.

 Location | Spring | Summer | Autumn | Winter |